 15. Negative Side Effects of Antidepressants

-When women prepare for divorce, one strategy they are advised to use by friends or lawyers, is to get her husband on antidepressants.
-They suggest and sometimes insist that their husband take medications for ’your own good’, or to ’take off the edge’.
+When women prepare for divorce, one strategy they are advised to use by friends or lawyers is to get their husbands on antidepressants.

-This is a big mistake.
+Taking antidepressants is a big mistake.

 16. No Future